NTU-ToolmenLab/labbox/README.md

 # LABBOX

-An very easy interface for every user to control their instance on k8s.
+An very easy interface for every user to create and run job in their instance on k8s.

 Some features are added into this project.
-* noVNC
-* sshpiper
+* labboxmain: A web interface to control instance
+* noVNC: Allow user to access their instance by vnc
+* sshpiper: Allow user to access their instance by ssh
 * simple_email_sender: A simple REST api to send email

 ## Architecture